hammerheim-game/hammerheim-rules/3-warbands/beastmen-raiders.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | M | WS | BS | S | T | W | I | A | Ld |
 | 8 | 4 | 3 | 4 | 4 | 1 | 2 | 1 | 7 |
-Weapons/Armor: Centigors may be armed with weapons and armor chosen from Gor Equipment list.
+Weapons/Armour: Centigors may be armed with weapons and armour chosen from Gor Equipment list.
 Skills: The Centigor may choose from Combat, & Strength when he gains a new skill.
 In addition, the Centigor may choose from the Beastmen Special Skill list.
 Special Rules
 Drunken: Centigor are inclined to drink vast quantities of noxious beer and looted wine and spirits before battle, working themselves up into a drunken frenzy.
 Roll 1D6 at the start of the battle.
 On a roll of 1, they gain the _Stupidity_ special rule.
 On a roll of 2-5 nothing happens and on the roll of a 6 they gain the _Frenzy_ special rule.